kevin-wynn-cloud/kevin-wynn-cloud/README.md

 # My Stats

 Another big thank you goes to DenverCoder1, the creator of this awesome application for tracking GitHub stats.
-He also provided guidance on self-deployment for increased reliability and uptime, which was very helpful.
-However, if the small infographic below is not loading for you, reloading the page usually solves the issue.
+He also provided guidance on self-deployment.
+Note, if the small infographic below is not loading, reloading the page usually solves the issue.

 [![GitHub Streak](https://github-readme-streak-stats-rosy-five.vercel.app?user=kevin-wynn-cloud&theme=dark&mode=weekly)](https://git.io/streak-stats)